JackV2020/Domoticz-ToonMonitor/README.md

 Before installing make sure that the requests module is installed : sudo apt-get install python3-requests
 ( When already installed it will skip installation and explain it is already installed )

+Other modules may be missing but will be reported in the Domoticz runtime logging.

 To install the plugin you need to get the contents in your plugin folder :